Kia Sorento Hybrid reliability & safety rating

 Kia Sorento Hybrid reliability & problems

-Euro NCAP awarded the Sorento a full five out of five stars for crash safety after evaluating it in 2020.
-The four main areas Euro NCAP rates cars on are adult occupant protection, child occupant protection, vulnerable road user protection and safety assistance.
+Euro NCAP awarded the Sorento a five out of five stars for crash safety after evaluating it in 2020.
+The four areas Euro NCAP rates cars on are adult occupant protection, child occupant protection, vulnerable road user protection and safety assistance.
 The Kia scored 82%, 85%, 63% and 87% in these categories respectively.

 As standard all Sorentos come with electronic stability control, trailer stability assistance, seven airbags, four ISOFIX child-seat points and impact-sensing door unlocking.
 Even so, there are a couple of extra features only standard on 4 trim.
 These include blind-spot monitoring and parking collision avoidance assistance.